-There was no dual enrollment (concurrent) section run during fall 2019, so no comparison study between dual enrollment and traditional courses could be completed.
+There was no dual enrollment (concurrent) section run during spring 2020, so no comparison study between dual enrollment and traditional courses could be completed.

-While both an online and a traditional section were offered, data could not be utilized from the traditional section due to data recording issues.
+While both an online and a traditional section were offered, data could not be utilized from the online section due to the data not matching the expected for the assessment.
 As a result, no comparison analysis between the two could be completed.

-While courses were offered at three locations, the third, the Collier Campus, is comprised by only eight artifacts.
+While courses were offered at three locations, the third, the Collier Campus, is comprised by only three artifacts.
 As a result, any meaningful comparison is best left with the online-to-traditional comparison in 2.1.2.2 above.